-- It must not be placed under one of the Oracle base directories, including the Oracle base directory of the Oracle Grid Infrastructure installation owner. - It must not be placed in the home directory of an installation owner
+Caution: For grid infrastructure for a cluster installations, the Grid home must not be placed under one of the Oracle base directories, or under Oracle home directories of Oracle Database installation owners, or in the home directory of an installation owner.
 During installation, ownership of the path to the Grid home is changed to root.
 This change causes permission errors for other installations.